Canadian foods you must try

 Caesar Cocktail (not a bloody Mary)

-The Caesar was invented in 1969 by restaurant manager Walter Chell of the Calgary Inn (today the Westin Hotel) in Calgary, Alberta, Canada.
+The Caesar is Canadian and was invented in 1969 by restaurant manager Walter Chell of the Calgary Inn (today the Westin Hotel) in Calgary, Alberta, Canada.
 Containing vodka, tomato juice and clam juice, a shot of Tabasco hot sauce and another shot of Worcestershire sauce, the drink is served over ice in a salt-rimmed and celery garnished glass.
 A favourite of Canadians across the country.

 Saskatoon Berries – pie and jams